-- Fig. The three-compartment soap supply box is located - (35) at the top of the machine.
-Viewed from the front, the compartments are marked with figures 1, 2 and 3.
+Fig. The three-compartment soap supply box is located at the top of the machine.
+Viewed (48) from the front, the compartments are marked with figures 1, 2 and 3.

-Compartment 1 and 2 are used for adding detergent direct to the wash.
+Compartment 1 and 2 are used for adding detergent directly to the wash.
 Compartment 3 is used for adding fabric softener.
 All three compartments can be programmed individually.
-Lamps on the front panel indicates activated compartment.